kekyo/nuget-server/README.md

 tar -cf - ./packages | lz4 > backup-packages.tar.lz4
 ```

-Restore is simply extract it and re-run nuget-server with the same package directory configuration.
+Restore is simply extract it and re-run nuget-server with the same package directory configuration, because nuget-server does not use any specialized storage such as databases.

 ---

+## Configuration

+nuget-server supports configuration through command-line options, environment variables, and JSON file.

+Settings are applied in the following order (highest to lowest priority):

+1. Command-line options
+2. Environment variables
+3. `config.json`
+4. Default values

-## Configuration file
+## Configuration file structure

 You can specify a custom configuration file: